How To Choose A Brand Persona For Your Fintech Startup?

 Brand Personality consists of human characteristics ascribed to your business.
 It is something your customer can relate to; something that makes you stand out from the crowd of similar companies.
 An effectively created persona adds more value to your company, by possessing a set of peculiar traits enjoyed by your consumer segment.

 Brand Persona is a prototype with a specific character and communication style of its own.
-It is further applied to a corporate product or brand.
+Being one of the main UX agency tools, it is further applied to a corporate product or brand.

 Just think of Madonna for a second.
 She has changed her style and looks multiple times during her career, but the core has never changed: she has always been a rebel disrespecting any stereotypes and limitations.